actuary492/actuary492.github.io/_posts/  2025-01-20-application-regression.md

 So what model do we choose in the end?

 - If we aim to find the best fit model that best explains the variation in Price, then we choose for the best fit model objectively based on factors such as R-squared and on which model minimizes most residuals.
 - If the aim was to focus on why "Service" was not significant in the full model, we may emphasize on the possible interaction between "Service" and "Food" and/or "Service".
-We showed earlier that the model with interaction "Service" and "Food" was able to explain the variation in price significantly while keeping other elements such as the intercept and other coefficients in align in sign with causality while at the same time retaining their respective significance.
+We showed earlier that the model with interaction "Service" and "Food" was able to explain the variation in price significantly while keeping other elements such as the intercept and other coefficients align in it's directional bias of causality while at the same time retaining their respective significance.
 We may also argue that it's R-squared is not far off from the best-fit model, hence concluding that with the interaction model we may get a better coverage of the variation of "Price" rather than sticking with the linear best fit model.

 To sum it all up, which model we choose in the end, depends on the context of our research.